 - Taxation of Individuals.
 Students will learn about the structure of federal income tax, taxable income for individuals, and the use of tax services.
 The course also explores how federal income tax is applied to individuals and tax consequences of transactions in property.

 Students in taxation programs should be prepared to regularly take exams testing them on course material.
 In addition to studying, students will likely spend time examining case studies, applying tax code in simulated situations, and learning how to prepare forms.
 They will likely be required to complete individual and group-based projects.
 In addition, they may have to participate in a professional internship where they will receive on-the-job training in an organizational setting.

 Building a Career

 A graduate degree in taxation can qualify you for a taxation career preparing and advising individuals, corporations, partnerships, estates, trusts, and more.
 Graduate taxation programs help students expand their knowledge of the tax code and regulations and help build their professional competence in the taxation field.
 Possible job titles include tax accountant, assessor, investigator, and examiner.

 According to the U.S. Bureau of Labor Statistics, from 2010 to 2020, the employment of tax examiners, tax collectors, and revenue agents is projected to increase by 7%, and the employment of accountant and auditors, including tax accountants, is projected to increase by 16%.
-As far as salary is concerned, the BLS reports that tax examiners, tax collectors, and revenue agents earned a median annual salary of $49,360 in May 2010.
+As far as salary is concerned, the BLS reports that tax examiners, tax collectors, and revenue agents earned a median annual salary of $49,360.
 That same year, accountants and auditors earned a median annual salary of $61,690.
 But when it comes to these types of statistics, it’s important to remember that job projections are not guarantees of employment as job availability and salary varies, depending on your experience, location, education level, and the economy.